ajayakhatri/beamProject/README.md

 ## Introduction

-This application is a tool for civil engineers and students to model and analyze beam structures.
+- Purpose: The application is designed for modeling and analyzing beam structures.

+- Analysis Method: It employs the finite element method for structural analysis.
+This method involves dividing the beam into several finite elements.

+  - Element Division: The beam is divided into finite elements such that their maximum length is set to 0.05 times the total length of the beam.
+This factor of 0.05 can be easily modified in the views.py file.

+  - Degrees of Freedom: Each finite beam element is considered to have two degrees of freedom.
+These are described as:
+    - Rotation about the normal to the plane of the model (RZ).
+    - Translation in the vertical direction (UY).

 It was developed as a final project for CS50W, using React as frontend Javascript library, Django as backend Python framework and NumPy for calculation.
 Frontend sends data of a beam model to the backend via an HTTP request, and there is a Django model for handling the read and write operations of beam data in the database.
 Click [here](#distinctiveness) to learn about features.

 - Demo video: